Pallavighxsh/clout/README.md

 -Install the required dependencies listed in requirements.txt.

+-In the script, find the variable BLOG_URLS and add some links on topics you want your long-form post to be based on.
+(Not necessarily blogs, could also be product pages.)

+-The above step is important.
+This tool will research the topics from the links further but we have to give it some direction.

 ### 🧠 Model Setup (Phi-3 Mini)

 -Download the model file Phi-3-mini-4k-instruct-q4.gguf from HuggingFace or Microsoft’s official model page.